novoda/droidcon-booth/README.md

 **EZ.**

 ***
 You can record your test running via android studio's screen recording and then convert to a gif.
-We use > `ffmpeg -i dank-test.mp4 -vf scale=360:-1 -r 15 dank-test.gif` but there's also a website for it http://ezgif.com/video-to-gif
+We typically use > `ffmpeg -i dank-test.mp4 -vf scale=360:-1 -r 15 dank-test.gif`

+[@rock3r](https://github.com/rock3r) uses https://gist.github.com/rock3r/a923a79e8d8a850911aa *;) (default transcoding has horrible color artifacts)*

+and there's also a website for it http://ezgif.com/video-to-gif